alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 categories: ["Tutorials", "GRASS", "GIS", "Leaflet", "bash"]
 ---

-I meant to write this post several months ago.
-Indeed, I meant to finish the little project on which it is based several months ago.
-Last year, in fact.
-Alas, things like a masters thesis, moving regions, and starting a new job tend to get in the way of ultimately pointless projects and pet tutorials.
-However I have never liked leaving things unfinished.

-Some moons ago, I met Pierre Roudier, who works at [Landcare Research New Zealand](http://www.landcareresearch.co.nz/home), at a tutorial on PostGIS being held at the National Institute for Water and Atmospheric Research ([NIWA](https://www.niwa.co.nz/)).
-I was just getting started on PostGIS at the time, having identified that I was probably going to need it for my thesis.
+Some moons ago, I met Pierre Roudier, who works at [Landcare Research New Zealand](http://www.landcareresearch.co.nz/home), at a workshop on PostGIS being held at the National Institute for Water and Atmospheric Research ([NIWA](https://www.niwa.co.nz/)).
+I was just getting started on PostGIS at the time, having identified that I was probably going to need it for my masters thesis.
 The two-day session, led by Digital Mapping Solutions New Zealand ([DMSNZ](http://www.mapsolutions.co.nz/)), was brilliant.
 It gave me just enough of an introduction to PostGIS to realise its capability, and a leg-up to explore the rest on my own.
 I ended up relying entirely on PostGIS for my masters thesis, and now I swear by PostGIS and PL/pgsql as the solution to most issues calling for a spatial database.

 What has this got to do with anything?
 A few things:

 1. For the love of all things holy, attend events like these if you can.
 You meet interesting people, get pizza (I ate kangaroo), and get a kick up the bum to learn new things that, honestly, you wouldn't have bothered learning on your own.
 (In my case, the only reason I was able to attend was that I'd won a small cash prize for talking about my thesis—so you if you're studying, try jump on small opportunities like that, too.)

 2. Pierre ran a tutorial at the end of the first day on GRASS GIS.
 It really piqued my interest in GRASS.
 At the time, I was struggling with a batch viewshed calculation for work using ArcGIS.
 It was falling over due to the size of the computation.
 I described the problem to Pierre, and he said that it sounded like something GRASS could do no problem.
 Problem was, I'd never used GRASS.
-It looked hard and scary, it barely has a GUI.
+It looked hard and scary: it barely has a GUI.
 Pierre gave me a headstart on the computation, and I adapted his example to my need.
 It wasn't actually that bad, once I'd seen a complete, straightforward example.

 3. I realised the value of a gentle introduction to a new technique, that actually fulfills some goal you have in mind.

 This last point is now really important to me.
 If I'm trying to learn something new, it has never truly helped me to open a book or the documentation and work through silly, disconnected examples one by one.
-I actually have to make something useful. **Solve a tangible problem.**
+I actually have to make something useful for myself. **Solve your own, tangible problem.**

 Doing this gives you enough motivation to finish, to finish well, and to know when you have finished.
+It also means you run into a wide variety of problems that your textbooks examples never mention; like, how do you write an iterator in bash?

 ## What are you going to learn?

-With that in mind, I'd like to gift you, dear reader, with a tutorial on using GRASS, Git, Leaflet, bash, Javascript, CSS and HTML.
+With that said, I'd like to gift you, dear reader, with a tutorial on using GRASS, Git, Leaflet, bash, Javascript, CSS and HTML.
 Yes, all of those.
 No, not to exhaustion.
 Rather, I've written the tutorial that I would like to have found a few months ago.
 A tutorial that takes a tangible (albeit frivolous) problem to completion, and uses a realistic combination of tools to solve it.
 You'll see how these separate tools come together, and how you could then take pieces here and there and work on something completely different.
-That's an effective way to learn.
+That's an effective way to learn, if you invest into the idea of the project.

 The end result is this [interactive map](http://www.nearimprov.com/train-landscapes).